AnthonyF747/AnthonyF747.github.io/hw2/hw2journal.md

      / Radio buttons are to select fahrenheit or celsius

-     / The input box accepts user input and returns the converted temperature according to the radio button selected
+     / The input box accepts user input and returns the converted temperature to the webpage according to the radio button selected

      / The select button will be used to send input and selection to a function